-(c) 4000–23000 kHz (SSB Radiotelephone).
+(c) 4 – 26 MHz (SSB Radiotelephone).
 Specific frequencies within this band are authorized for SSB communications with public and private coast stations.
 The specific frequencies are listed in subpart H of this part.

+REASON: HF Maritime radiotelephones now authorized to operate up to 26 MHz.

 § 80.1169 [Reserved]